Nutrition for Pets

 Water

-Availability is a big thing, you know you won’t drink much is there isn’t a drink around to have.
+Availability is a big thing.
+You won’t drink much if there isn’t a drink around to have.
 Try having several bowls around the house, inside and out.

 Bowls